 - Functional elements (like buttons, metadata, notes)

 Contrast has a vital role in all graphic design.
 It’s your way to make your design stand out and to stop it from being dull and boring.
-Just like you add a visual contrast to your design, you should strive to add a touch of textual contrast.
+Just like you add visual contrast to your design, you should strive to add a touch of textural contrast.